-Important Dates: The last day to drop a course is Friday, September 14th.
-The last day to withdraw from a course without petitioning is Friday, October 26th.
-There will be no class Monday, September 3rd (Labor Day), Friday, October 12th (Autumn Break), Monday, November 12th (Veterans Day - Observed), Wednesday, November 21st and Friday, November 23rd (Thanksgiving Break).
+Important Dates: The last day to drop a course is Friday, February 1st.
+The last day to withdraw from a course without petitioning is Friday, March 22nd.
+There will be no class Monday, January 21st (MLK Day), Monday, March 11th through Friday, March 15th (Spring Break).

-Extra Help: The Mathematics and Statistics Learning Center provides group tutoring in Cockins Hall 134 beginning August 27th.
+Extra Help: The Mathematics and Statistics Learning Center provides group tutoring in Cockins Hall 134 beginning January 14th.
 More information can be found at https://mslc.osu.edu/mslc-free-tutoring.

 Email Correspondence: In order to protect your privacy all email correspondence must be done through a valid OSU name.# account; any email from a non-osu.edu account will be ignored.
 Please make sure to include "STAT 4201" in the subject line.
 Note that the faculty and student (buckeyemail) email systems are completely separate.
 As an alum, I am in both and the latter will autocomplete my buckeyemail address; if you send an email to this address I will not receive it.
 Your best bet is to contact me through Carmen.
-In addition, I will not respond to questions which can be answered by looking at the syllabus or Carmen, by a quick search on osu.edu or Google, and/or were announced in class.
+In addition, please do not ask for information which is in the syllabus or on Carmen, can be found by a quick search on osu.edu or Google, and/or was announced in class.
 Please allow up to 48 hours for responses to other inquiries made via email.